steveg-rocket/astro-www/src/pages/fd-service-ux-design/about-the-fd-designs.md

 2. **Create Report** - Allows operators to create reports that are contextual to the satellite and scenario.
 3. **Log** - Displays a log of application and system messages, including errors, informational messages and warnings.
 4. **Track Data** - Allows operators to select, edit, and filter raw tracking data and create processed track files.
-5. **Propagator** - Allows operators to create and visualize ephemerides and TLE’s.
+5. **Propagator** - Allows operators to create and visualize ephemerides and TLEs.

 ### Log Utility